digshake/CSJavaWUSTL/_sources/Module5-Methods/assignment.rst

 15. Almost done!
 You just need to complete the actual simulation.
 Open ``ZombieSimulator.java`` and complete the ``TODO`` in the ``runSimulation()`` method.
 HINT: this should be short.
 It can be reasonably and cleanly done in ~10 lines of code.

-    * uncomment the code to read the number of entities from the passed in ``ArgsProcessor ap``, create the ``areZombies`` and ``positions`` arrays of the correct lengths, and read and draw the entries in their initial positions.
+    * uncomment the code to read the number of entities from the passed in ``Scanner in``, create the ``areZombies`` and ``positions`` arrays of the correct lengths, and read and draw the entries in their initial positions.

     * implement the zombie simulation